aalexee/topics_ble/README.md

-# topics_ble
+# Introductory Econometrics

-Course materials for "Topics in Behavioral Labor Economics"
+This repository contains the course materials for my course "Topics in Behavioral Labor Economics" taught at the University of Regensburg.
+The materials include lecture slides.